-Your oven has a microwave quick defrost setting (MEAT).
+Your oven has a microwave quick defrost setting (Minced meat).

 Weight the food that you are about to defrost.
 Be certain to remove any metallic ties or wraps; then place the food in your oven and close the oven door.